Air Fee Schedule

 Ultimately, the change will allow the Air Program to respond to present and future challenges in the regulated industry, to continue preserving and promoting air quality, and to maintain a vibrant economy in Nevada.

-The NDEP Air Program previously held a webinar on Tuesday, August 6, to describe in detail the proposed changes in fee schedule.
+The NDEP Air Program previously held a webinar on Tuesday, August 6, 2019 and on Wednesday, August 21, 2019 to describe in detail the proposed changes in fee schedule.

 The Air Program fee schedule has been organized around three main categories of fees for the last 15 years: